The voting period ended 30 March at 24.00 (midnight). The result will be published on 7 April. Thank you to all voters!

 Members of TEK who are living abroad are also eligible to vote in the General Council election.
 The eligibility requirements and election dates are the same as for members living in Finland.

 The candidates are nominated on specific electoral districts and you can only vote for candidates in your own district.
 Your own district is determined based on where you lived on 1 January 2020.
 An exception are members who live outside of Finland, who can vote for candidates on which ever electoral district as well as TFiF-TEK members, who can only vote for TFiFarna's candidates.
+More information on the distribution and numbers of candidates is available here.

 Electoral districts for Tekniikan Akateemiset ry: